 Your programs should notify the staff and families of children who have come into contact with a child who is ill with one of the following conditions:

 - Skin infections or infestations (head lice, scabies, and ringworm)

 - Infections of the gastrointestinal tract (often with diarrhea) and hepatitis A virus (HAV)

 Families and staff should also be notified if two or more unrelated persons affiliated with the facility are infected with a vaccine-preventable or infectious disease.

-If one of these diseases or conditions is suspected in your classroom, your program will need to notify all families and staff who have come in contact with the child or children.
+If one of these diseases or conditions is suspected in your school-age program, your program will need to notify all families and staff who have come in contact with the child or children.
 This notification should include (Caring for our Children, 2015):

 - The names, both the common and the medical name, of the diagnosed disease to which the child was exposed, whether there is one case or an outbreak, and the nature of the exposure (such as a child or staff member in a shared room or facility)

 - Signs and symptoms of the disease for which the parent/guardian should observe

 - Period of communicability and how long to watch for signs and symptoms of the disease